Propulsion Trades for a 2035-2040 Solar Gravitational Lens Mission: Solar sailing to the SGL

 To avoid conflating distinct regimes, it is useful to separate \emph{(i) 25--40 yr-class sail access} from \emph{(ii) sub-20 yr sail access}.
 The 25--40 yr regime corresponds to $\vinf\sim 70$--$110~\kms$ with $\sigmatot$ of a few~g~m$^{-2}$ and perihelia $\rp\sim 0.05$--$0.1~\AU$, where the primary challenges are large-area deployment dynamics, metrology, and maintaining optical properties at elevated temperature.
 In contrast, sub-20 yr sail-only access requires simultaneously deeper perihelia and substantially lower $\sigmatot$ (Fig.~\ref{fig:sailsigma}), pushing the design into a combined materials+structures+thermal corner where system-level maturity is presently lower.
 Thus, the ``low-maturity'' statement in this section should be interpreted as applying to the \emph{sub-20 yr} sail-only regime at mission scale, not to solar sailing as a whole.

 A useful anchor on realistic readiness is provided by recent mission studies that identify areal density and perihelion survivability as the key discriminators for fast deep-space applications, together with near-term flight demonstrations such as ACS3.
 These studies consistently emphasize that sub-$20~\yr$ sail-only access requires pushing the combined $(\sigmatot,r_p)$ design space (Fig.~\ref{fig:sailsigma}), i.e., achieving a sufficiently small product $\sigmatot r_p$.
-For example, reaching $\vinf\sim 155~\kms$ can be obtained with $\sigmatot\simeq 2.3~\mathrm{g\,m^{-2}}$ at $r_p=0.05~\AU$, whereas operating at a less-deep perihelion such as $r_p=0.15~\AU$ (with the most aggressive cases approaching a few solar radii) would require correspondingly lower total areal density ($\sigmatot\sim 0.8~\mathrm{g\,m^{-2}}$) to achieve the same $\vinf$.
-These results pushed the feasibility question into coupled materials, thermal, and large-area deployment qualification at mission scale.
+For example, Eq.~(\ref{eq:sail_sigma_req}) gives \(\sigmatot\simeq2.3~\gmsq\) for \(\vinf\simeq155~\kms\), \(\rp=0.05~\AU\), and \(\chis=1\).
+Relaxing the perihelion to \(\rp=0.15~\AU\) would require \(\sigmatot\simeq0.75~\gmsq\) to reach the same \(\vinf\), whereas going to only a few solar radii relaxes the areal-density requirement but tightens thermal-survivability, attitude-control, and optical-degradation margins.
+These results push the feasibility question into coupled materials, thermal, and large-area deployment qualification at mission scale.
 This assessment is consistent with the conclusion here: the 25--40~yr-class sail regime is plausibly within reach if scale-up and thermal-property stability are matured, whereas the sub-20~yr sail-only regime requires pushing multiple coupled technology dimensions simultaneously (ultra-low $\sigmatot$, very deep $\rp$, and survivability at mission scale).

 Importantly, this maturity gap is not a physics limit: it is a program-and-demonstration limit.
 A focused late-2020s/early-2030s development that couples (i) large-area deployment validation, (ii) deep-perihelion optical-property stability tests, and (iii) integrated areal-density demonstrations at the $10^4$--$10^5~\mathrm{m^2}$ scale could credibly raise the SGL-class sail system TRL into the mission-start window, particularly for the 25--40 yr-class access regime.